Optical disc recording technologies: Longevity

 Retail recordable/writable optical media contain dyes in/on the optical media to record data, whereas factory-manufactured optical media use physical "pits" created by plastic molds/casts.
 As a result, data storage on retail optical media does not have the life-span of factory-manufactured optical media.
 The problem is exacerbated because as the writing laser of the recorder is used, its power output drops with age - typically after just a few years.
 Consequently, a disc written with a laser that is nearing the end of its useful life may not have a readable life that is as long as if a new laser had been used.

 Dye based optical media should not be solely relied on to archive valuable data.
 MAM-A (Mitsui) claims a life of 300 years on their archival gold CD-R and 100 years for gold DVDs.
 Good alternatives would be to additionally backup one's media using other media technologies and/or investing in non-volatile memory technologies.

+A series of follow-up studies conducted by the Canadian Conservation Institute in 2019 revealed that CD-R with phthalocyanine-dye and a gold-metal layer had the greatest longevity at over 100 years when stored at ideal temperature and humidity-levels.
+The second longest was DVD-R (gold-metal layer) with an average longevity of 50-100 years under ideal conditions.
+CD-R with phthalocyanine and a silver-metal-alloy layer also scored an average longevity of 50-100 years, however, the researchers noted that if the storage environment contains pollutants any CD-Rs that used a silver layer would likely degrade faster than discs with a gold layer.
+The researchers concluded the silver layer discs may not be a suitable solution for applications where longevity is important.
+Both CD-R and DVD-R outperformed all forms of Blu-ray disc in regards to longevity: the best performing Blu-ray disc, the BD-RE (rewritable Blu-ray) has an average longevity of 20-50 years, while non-rewritable BD-R discs have an average longevity of 10-20 years under ideal conditions.